Is The Platinum Card from American Express worth the annual fee?

 Some other benefits are less tangible to calculate — especially those that fit into the lifestyle or peace of mind categories.
 Undoubtedly though, there’s value that can be extracted, for example, the Dining Collection benefits, which offers 20% off at some top restaurants in the UK.
 It’s worth going through all the benefits if you decide to apply for the card and actively try to use them.

 Travel insurance is not just a peace of mind benefit, but also a more tangible one.
 We’ve found Amex’s insurance partners to be good and speedy when it comes to claims — including on the travel inconvenience side where the cover includes delays, lost or delayed luggage or missed connections.
-Comprehensive worldwide travel insurance for members, supplementary cardholders and their families can make the annual fee worth it.
+Comprehensive worldwide travel insurance for members, supplementary cardholders and their families can make the annual fee worth it if you would normally be spending hundreds of pounds on travel insurance each year.
 Insurance coverage is subject to enrollment.

 As said, whether the Platinum Card is worth the annual fee very much depends on individual circumstances, usage and the subjective view of some of these benefits.
 That said, the Platinum Card and its fee isn’t for everyone.